solarte7/IA4Prostate/README.md

 This tool was created as an integrative project within the Master's program in Data Analytics at the **Universidad del Valle** in Cali, Colombia.

 **Authors:**
-Juan David Solarte --> juan.david.solarte@correounivalle.edu.co
+Juan David Solarte --> juan.david.solarte@correounivalle.edu.co <br>
 Edison Daniel Banguera --> edinson.banguera@correounivalle.edu.co